sage-bomb/Deployable-Knowledge/docs/ARCHITECTURE.md

 # Architecture Overview

-The project is organized into three layers:
+The project is organised into three layers:

 1. **core/** – Headless library that owns retrieval, prompt rendering, LLM providers and the chat pipeline.
 It exposes Pydantic models (`ChatRequest`, `ChatResponse`, etc.) and helpers to build prompts or stream responses.